kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201906 answers.md

 $p:(D_{1}, D_{2})\to D_{2}$
 ![[Pasted image 20230510122700.png]]
 see that we have an interpreter written in L1 to L2 and from L2 to L3, so apply the first interpreter and can input to the next one.
-So we get from L1 to L3.
-I.e an interpreter from L1 to L3
+This means that we will interpret the interpreter with $I_{L_{1}}^{L_{2}}$ interpreting the interpreter such that we get from L2 to L3 instead.
+Since it is partially evaluated, we get a compiler, since all of the interpreted output will be stored

-The partial evalutor evaluates something in L1 which matches with the fact that the interpreter is written in L1.
+Remember the diagonal rule.

 # exercise 3